Yemen: The plan, the raid, and the aftermath

 Obama also oversaw the air campaign in Yemen against al Qaeda targets, and his first strike in 2009 was a disaster -- it mistakenly took a Bedouin village for a terrorist training camp, killing 41 civilians, according to Human Rights Watch, in addition to 14 suspected terrorists.

-And if the January raid killed Anwar al-Awlaki's daughter, a 2011 strike ordered by the Obama administration killed Awlaki's son.
+And while the January raid reportedly killed Anwar al-Awlaki's daughter, a 2011 strike ordered by the Obama administration killed the former AQAP leader's son.

-As the Obama administration tried to soften some of the hard-handed tactics inherited from the Bush administration in the country's war on terror, it ratcheted up the drone program, most notably in Pakistan, to target terrorist groups without putting US lives in danger.
+As the Obama administration tried to soften some of the hard-handed tactics inherited from the Bush administration in the country's war on terror, it ratcheted up the drone program to target terrorist groups without putting US lives in danger.
 The Obama administration vastly accelerated the campaign in Yemen after the Arab Spring uprisings.

+The US has focused on Yemen since it launched its global "war on terror" following the 9/11 attacks in 2001.

 WHAT NEXT?

+The Yemen embassy in Washington said that it would continue to work with the US in counter-terrorism operations, so it is unclear if the raid will change much at all.

-The January raid is evidence of two things: AQAP remains a formidable, resilient enemy, and it is more deeply entrenched in Yemen's tribal society than ever, CNN's Tim Lister reports.
+But the raid has highlighted the fact that AQAP remains a formidable, resilient force and is more deeply entrenched in Yemen's tribal society than ever, CNN's Tim Lister reports.

-A US official confirmed to CNN that the raid was aimed at better understanding connections between regional tribal fighters and al Qaeda operatives.

-AQAP has ably exploited Yemen's collapse as a state into a fractious and stunningly complex mosaic.
-It has gained from the Saudi military campaign of the past two years that has targeted the Houthi minority, one of AQAP's enemies in Yemen.
-The Houthis took control of the capital, Sanaa, and much of northern Yemen in the fall of 2014.
+Operations against terrorist targets are a big part of bringing stability back to the country, which is by many measures a failed state.
+A civil war broke out in 2015 and has left an estimated 10,000 people dead, the UN reports, while starvation has hit entire villages and some 1.5 million children remain malnourished.

+The government that works with the US has been pushed out of the capital, Sanaa, by Houthi rebels, who, like AQAP, have also taken swathes of territory from government control.